zzzprojects/docs/entityframework.net/pages/model/many-to-many-relationship.md

 ### Using Fluent API

-The many-to-may relationship can be achieved using `HasMany` and `WithMany` methods.
+The many-to-many relationship can be achieved using `HasMany` and `WithMany` methods.

  - The default conventions for many-to-many relationships creates a joining table with the default naming conventions.
  - You can customize a joining table name and column names using Fluent API.